 Arizona Complete Health-Complete Care Plan wants to keep members safe.
-Arizona Complete Health-Complete Care Plan may assign members to a Pharmacy Home or exclusive pharmacy.
+We may assign members to a Pharmacy Home or exclusive pharmacy.
 Exclusive pharmacies are chosen by the member or assigned by Arizona Complete Health-Complete Care Plan to provide all medically necessary medications.
-Members may be assigned exclusive pharmacies if:

-You used the following in a 3 month time period:
+You may be assigned to an exclusive pharmacy if you used the following in a three-month time period:

-More than 4 prescribers;

-AND

-More than 4 different abuse potential drugs;

-AND

-More than 4 pharmacies;

-OR
+- More than four prescribers AND - More than four different abuse-potential drugs $\ensuremath{\textbf{AND}}$

-You got 12 or more controlled substance medications in the past three months;
+- More than four pharmacies OR - \cdot You got 12 or more controlled substance medications in the past three months OR - \cdot You gave the pharmacy a forged or altered prescription.

-OR

-You gave the pharmacy a forged or altered prescription.